Amin Kamil

-Amin Kamil (1924–2014) was a Kashmiri poet.
+Amin Kamil (3 August 1924 – 30 October 2014) was a Kashmiri poet, literary critic, researcher and editor.
+He is also known for his short stories, a genre of which he was one of the pioneers in Kashmiri.
+He remains one of the most popular and influential masters of the Kashmiri language, leaving behind a legacy of literary brilliance.

 Life

 Kamil was born at Kaprin, a village in South Kashmir.
 He graduated in Arts from the Punjab University and took his degree in Law from the Aligarh Muslim University.
 He joined the Bar in 1947 and continued to practice Law until 1949, when he was appointed a lecturer in Sri Pratap College, Srinagar.
 He was closely associated with Progressive Writers' Movement of that time and under its influence switched over from Urdu to Kashmiri as his medium of expression.
 He joined the State Cultural Academy when it was set up in 1958 and was appointed the Convener for the Kashmiri language.
 He later became Editor for Kashmiri and edited the two journals of the Academy – Sheeraza and Son Adab with distinction for many years.
 He retired from the service of the Academy in 1979.

 Fiction

 In 1958, Gati Manz Gaash (Light amidst darkness) was published, a novel inspired by the well-known observation of Mahatma Gandhi in the context of the aftermath of the partition of the Indian sub-continent in 1947, that in the midst of darkness prevailing everywhere he had found a ray of light in Kashmir alone.

 Kamil's collection of short stories, "Kathi Manz Kath" (Story within Story) published in mid-60s includes his most highly regarded work, "Kokar Jang" (The Cockfight).
 The Cockfight is considered as the most popular story in the Kashmiri literature.
 It has been translated into many Indian languages and has appeared in English translation in anthologies such as Indian Short Stories 1900–2000 edited by I. Vi.
 Ramakrishan; Contemporary Kashmiri Short Stories edited by Hriday Kaul Bharati, Neerja Mattoo; Contemporary Indian Short Stories Vol 3 all published by Sahitya Akademi, New Delhi.
 The Cockfight is prescribed in the school and university curriculum in Jammu and Kashmir.
 It has also appeared in Best Loved Indian Stories of the Century published by Penguin India in 1999.
 Prof. J L Koul writes about this story that "...perhaps, the comic muse at its subtlest best (though not unmixed with irony) in Kashmiri short story is to be seen in Amin Kamil's Hini Rahman and Kokar Jang, particularly in the latter, in which the foibles and eccentricities of character of the two women neighbors, Jaana Bits and Shah Maal, are expressed through their respective cocks."